 The entertainment system on Virgin Atlantic is one of the best.
 There is a vast selection of the latest movies with a good few classics sprinkled in and a good selection of TV and music as well.
 While I was spoilt for choice Kate actually struggled to find anything she wanted to watch but this is a failing of the movie industry not virgin as all the latest just out the cinema releases were on offer.
 I went for a wartime double of Darkest Hour and Dunkirk, with some light relief of the Kingsmen 2 and The Hangover (a favorite).

 Combined with the endless food this was enough to end the flight and the last 20mins was spent watching the approach to LAX on the Cockpit view 3D world map with flight telemetry and plane geeks dream!

 Immigration was slow and clunky as ever but we seemed to be the only flight in the halls so being first off the plane, another perk of Premium, meant there was very little queueing.
 Our bags came off the conveyer pretty quickly and we were off into the L.A sun…only we weren’t.

-The bags actually took longer than expected, and an announcement was made to the reason.
+The bags actually took longer than expected, and an announcement was made as to the reason.
 The pilot had also warned us and we knew from the forecasts before we left.
 Yep 5000miles to the land that never rains …and it was tipping it down!